arslancharyev31/Anko-ExpandableTextView/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/arslancharyev31/Anko-ExpandableTextView/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/arslancharyev31/Anko-ExpandableTextView/blob/master/LICENSE) file for details.

 ## Acknowledgments

-This library is based on its Java counterpart: [Android-ExpandableTextView](https://github.com/Blogcat/Android-ExpandableTextView)
+This library is based on its Java counterpart: [Android-ExpandableTextView](https://github.com/Blogcat/Android-ExpandableTextView).